SIRI-CEN/SIRI/README.md

 **siri_all_functionalServices.xsd**

-- Imports all of the SIRI functional service schemas.
+- Imports all the SIRI functional service schemas.
-- Provides a convenient way to access all of the SIRI functionality in a single schema.
+- Provides a convenient way to access all the SIRI functionality in a single schema.
 - Can be used to develop applications that support all SIRI services.

 **siriSg.xsd**

-- Defines supplementary SIRI XML model elements and attributes that are used by some SIRI services.
+- Defines additional SIRI XML model elements and attributes that are used by some SIRI services.
 - For example, the siriSg.xsd schema defines elements for exchanging vehicle location and status information, as well as stop monitoring information.
 - Can be used to develop applications that support advanced SIRI features.